isomorphic-git/lightning-fs/README.md

 ## Comparison with other libraries

 This library does not even come close to implementing the full [`fs`](https://nodejs.org/api/fs.html) API.
-Instead, it only implements [the subset used by isomorphic-git 'fs' plugin interface](https://isomorphic-git.org/docs/en/plugin_fs).
+Instead, it only implements [the subset used by isomorphic-git 'fs' plugin interface](https://isomorphic-git.org/docs/en/plugin_fs) plus the [`fs.promises`](https://nodejs.org/dist/latest-v10.x/docs/api/fs.html#fs_fs_promises_api) versions of those functions.

 Unlike BrowserFS, which has a dozen backends and is highly configurable, `lightning-fs` has a single configuration that should Just Work for most users.